RHVH-QE/cockpit-auto/README.md

 >
 >`python run.py ovirt_hostedengine,tier1` is to run the tests tagged with both ovirt_hostedengine and tier1.

-**$grid** defines how to use selenium grid.
-It has three values, **none**, **auto** and **manual**.
-If this parameter is omitted, none is used.
+**$mode** defines how to setup browser.
+It has four values, **local**, **grid**, **standalone** and **manual**.
+If this parameter is omitted, **local** is used.

-**none** means not to use grid.
-The program will use local webdriver to run tests.
-Only chrome, firefox are supported in this case, you need to download chromedriver, geckodriver and put them under /usr/local/bin.
+**local** means to use local webdriver.
+You need to download chromedriver, geckodriver and put them under /usr/local/bin.
+Only chrome and firefox are supported.

-**auto** is to create grid automatically by docker-compose on the local machine.
+**grid** is to create grid automatically by docker-compose on local machine.
 You have to install docker-compose beforehand.
-Only chrom, firefox are supported in this case.
+Only chrome and firefox are supported.

+**standalone** is to create a standalone selenium server by docker command line on local machine.
+Only chrome and firefox are supported.

 **manual** is to use a grid created manually in advance.
 Here list the steps to configure a grid supporting Internet Explorer: